andreasvirkus/metalsmith-boilerplate/README.md

 A setup to get you up-and-running with Metalsmith.
 Includes offline-support.

+## Getting started:

+- Install dependencies: `npm install`
+- Run the build `npm start`
+- Son of a gun, we're done!
+Your site is now in the `/dist` directory.

 This project puts the following to good use:
 - metalsmith-markdown for writing content fast
 - metalsmith-drafts for saving work for later